fg123/db/README.md

-# db: serverless file-based data-store
+# db - serverless file-based data-store

+A client-only database that operates on a filesystem.